 |Orders |1.0.0 |

-• Using the project versioning capability is optional and as long as it is not used, project metadata will not contain it.
-Thus, version command will not show LUs entries.
+Using the project versioning capability is optional, and as long as it is not used, project metadata will not contain it.
+Thus, the version command will not show LU entries.

-• When project's source code is not controlled in GIT, the related project versioning elements and actions will not be shown or act.
+When the project's source code is not controlled in GIT, the related project versioning elements and actions will not be shown or acted upon.

-A manual update shall not be done when working with GIT and with the project version mechanism.
+A manual update shall not be done when working with GIT and the project version mechanism.